daybologic/telegram-bot/README.md

 Synonyms: 'remove', 'delete', 'del', 'erase', 'expunge', 'purge'

-All users may remove any meme; we may make this more secure and store your username and allow an admin username, in a later revision of the module.
+If you added the meme, you are permitted to remove it, otherwise you must be an admin to remove a meme.

-nb. in future versions, if you do not have a username, use of this command may be restricted.
+You must have a Telegram username (Telegram makes this optional), in order to use this command.

 ##### Use